 – Note: This post contains affiliate links.
 See more information about affiliates here. –

 Ever since Rose Quartz was (one of) Pantone’s 2016 colour of the year, light pink has been HOT.
 Well, more particularly, Millennial Pink.
-While I do have a lot of spaces in that shade to share, I did try and find some more pink too :) Because pink isn’t always just bubblegum!
+While I do have some spaces in those shades to share, I did try and find some other pinks too :) Because pink isn’t always just bubblegum!

-So, check out the COMPLETE rainbow colour series!
-First up, the (red) post here, the orange post here, the yellow inspiration post here, the green post here, blue inspiration here, and purple inspiration post here.
+Also, you can now check out the COMPLETE rainbow colour series!
+First up, the (red) post here, the orange post here, the yellow inspiration post here, the green post here, the blue inspiration here, and the purple inspiration post here.
 And follow my Facebook Page, where the rainbow series started.

-Let’s kick off the pink colour inspiration with something that not many people would attempt… pink tiles!
+Let’s kick off the pink colour inspiration with the first thing people think of with pink… girls’ bedrooms!

 These two were among my favourite spaces in the Spring 2020 One Room Challenge.
-Kristen at Arie+Co designed a room for her tween daughter, and the walls are painted the lightest shade of pink.
+The pink bedroom on the left by Brenda Danso, photographed by Janelle Gokule Images, has light pink walls, a bold mural and fun rug!
+On the right, Kristen at Arie+Co designed a room for her tween daughter, and the walls are also light pink.
 But what really pops?
-Those high contrast pink nightstands and gorgeous accent wall!
-The pink bedroom on the right by Brenda Danso also has light pink walls, and this time a bold mural and rug!
+The high contrast pink nightstands and gorgeous accent wall!
 I can’t pick a favourite :)

 Pink in My Space(s)